MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/choose-how-to-manage-updates-to-office-365-proplus.md

 ## Using Microsoft Endpoint Configuration Manager
 <a name="MECM"> </a>

-Microsoft Endpoint Configuration Manager has the ability to manage Office 365 client updates by using the Software Update management workflow.
+Microsoft Endpoint Configuration Manager has the ability to manage updates to Micorosft 365 Apps by using the Software Update management workflow.
 You can use Configuration Manager to update Microsoft 365 Apps, Visio Online Plan 2 (previously named Visio Pro for Office 365), Project Online Desktop Client, and Office 365 Business.
 This gives you full control over the update deployment process, e.g. when which devices will receive a specific update.
 Please refer to [Manage updates to Office 365 ProPlus with Microsoft Endpoint Configuration Manager](manage-office-365-proplus-updates-with-configuration-manager.md) for an in-depth description.

 ## Apply updates automatically from an on-premises location to Office 365 ProPlus
 <a name="OnPremises"> </a>